 Thinkific is a hosted online course platform that allows you to sell online courses from your own website, even if you have little or no tech skills.

 The platform has been in the market for almost a decade now.
 And 50,000+ creators use it to run their online education business, making it one of the most established options out there.

 With Thinkific, you can host your videos and other content types, deliver your content professionally, create quizzes and assignments, do live sessions, build a community, manage your learners, and much more.

 On top of this, you can build your brand website, create a course sales page, price your course, and process payments.

-What makes hosted platforms like Thinkific so popular is that you don’t have to worry about integrating dozens of apps and tools to build a learning management system.
+What makes hosted platforms like Thinkific so popular is that you don’t have to worry about integrating dozens of plugins to build a learning management system.